sflux/LSTMAssetForecast/README.md

 # LSTMAssetForecast
-Final Year Project forecasting bitcoin prices using LSTM and VIF feature selection
+Final Year Project forecasting bitcoin prices using LSTM and VIF feature selection with tensorflow